munemshams/Creating-a-Chest-X-Ray-Pneumonia-Classifier-using-PyTorch/README.md

 The training process is handled by `train.py`.

-This script performs the following steps:
+The script performs the following steps:

 1. Loads the chest X-ray training dataset
 2. Applies image preprocessing and resizing